Instance refresh

 1. Prepare a new instance image.

-Follow this process to update options in the scaling configuration and apply them to the instances in the scaling group.
+Use this workflow to update scaling configuration options and apply them to existing instances.

 1. Create a new scaling configuration.

-If the instance configuration source for your scaling group is a launch template, follow this process to update the launch template and apply the changes to the instances in the scaling group:
+If your scaling group uses a launch template, use this workflow to update the template and apply changes:

-1. Create a new launch template or a new version of an existing one.
+1. Create a new launch template or a new version of an existing template.

-First, create a new version of the current launch template, or create an entirely new launch template.
-In the new version or template, update the desired configuration items.
-For more information, see Create a new version of a launch template and Create a launch template.
+Create a new version of the current launch template or a new template with updated settings.
+Create a new version of a launch template and Create a launch template.

 Instance refresh operations